-On October 9, 2018, Agrotools, the company carrying out the geospatial analyses for JBS, was visited by the DNV GL auditor to whom the processes para for obtaining these data were presented.
-During the visit, DNV GL was able to verify that the company is properly equipped to carry out the activities described, based on its Business purpose, its National Economic Classification Number (CNAE), Technical Responsibility at the Regional Engineering and Agronomy Council (CREA) and its experienced professionals.
-The ART (Technical Responsibility Note) for the activities carried out in 2017 contained the description of the scope performed by the 'Contractor' within the purview of the monitoring process, identifying the 'products' generated as well as the project documentation containing the scope of the activities, the operating plan and a technical description of the procedures for accessing, handling and use of the data bases referring to the criteria employed in the socioenvironmental analyses.
+On June 28, 2019, Agrotools, the company carrying out the geospatial analyses for JBS, was visited by the DNV GL auditor to whom the processes for obtaining these data were presented.
+During the visit, DNV GL was able to verify that the company is properly equipped to carry out the activities described, based on its business purpose, its National Economic Classification Number (CNAE), Technical Responsibility at the Regional Engineering and Agronomy Council (CREA) and its experienced professionals.
+The ART (Technical Responsibility Note) for the activities carried out contained the description of the scope performed by the 'Contractor' with the scope of the monitoring process, with the identification of its end 'products', as well as the project documentation containing the scope of the activities, the operating plan and a technical description of the procedures for accessing, handling and use of the data bases referring to the criteria employed in the socioenvironmental analyses.